broadinstitute/monorepo/contributing.md

 ## Git commit messages

-While not strictly enforced, we suggest using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commit messages to aid in automatic changelog generation.
+While not strictly enforced, we suggest using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commit messages to aid in automatic changelog generation.

 <a id="Documentation%20style%20guide"></a>